“Everything in life is somewhere else, and you get there in a car.” E. B. White

 The practice of yoga and driving are both about keeping the mind body in tune.
 Although yoga classes always end with savasana, otherwise known as dead man’s pose, there’s no reason to race to dead man’s curve after class.

-“We both popped the clutch when the light turned green, you shoulda heard the whine from my screamin’ machine, Dead Man’s Curve I can hear ‘em say, won’t come back from Dead Man’s Curve,” is how the Jan and Dean song goes.
-Everybody knows what happened at the curve in the road.
+“When the light turned green, you shoulda heard the whine from my screamin’ machine, Dead Man’s Curve I can hear ‘em say, won’t come back from Dead Man’s Curve,” is how the Jan and Dean song goes.
+Everybody knows what happened at the hard curve in the road.

 At its most elemental level yoga is about conscious breathing.
 The breath is what links all aspects of the practice.
 It redirects your focus.
 It imparts a sense of compassion, for yourself and others.
 When compassion kicks in it’s easy to drive close to the speed limit so that you’re not endangering others.
 It’s easy to stay sober and alert so that you aren’t making yourself a menace to society.
 It’s easy to let another driver merge into your lane without blowing a gasket.